pkgcore/pkgcore/doc/dev-notes/framework/intro.rst

 WARNING
 =======

-This is the original brain dump from harring; it *is* not guranteed to be accurate to the current design, it's kept around to give an idea of where things came from to contrast to what is in place now.
+This is the original brain dump from harring; it *is* not guaranteed to be accurate to the current design, it's kept around to give an idea of where things came from to contrast to what is in place now.